ksahlin/strobealign/README.md

 Then, 2 million paired-end reads (lengths 100, 150, 200, 250, 300) from a related genome with high variation rate: 0.5% SNVs and 0.5% INDELs.
 The challange is to find the right location of reads in the repetitive genome to predict the SNVs and INDELs in the related genome.
 In the  in the genome where the reads are simulated from there is about 78k SNVs and INDELS, respectively.
 The precision (P), recall (R), and F-score are computed from these numbers.
 Results in table below.

-In the experiments strobealing is in general the fastest tool, has the highest SNV precision, and *highest precision, recall, and F-score* for indels.
+In the experiments strobealign is in general the fastest tool, has the highest SNV precision, and *highest precision, recall, and F-score* for indels.

-In this dataset there are frequent indels (every 200th bases on average) requiring calls to base level alignments for most reads.
-Between 65-85%) of strobealign's runtime is spent doing base level alignemetns with third-party SSW alignment module.
-The longer the reads the hicher % of time is spent on base level alignment.
+There are frequent indels in this dataset (every 200th bases on average) requiring calls to base level alignments for most reads.
+Between 65-85% of strobealign's runtime is spent on base level alignemetns with third-party SSW alignment module.
+The longer the reads the higher % of time is spent on base level alignment.
 Speed improvements to base-level alignment libraries will greatly reduce runtime on this dataset.

 | Read length  | Tool        | SNVs (P) | SNVs (R) | SNVs (F-score) | Indels (P) | Indels (R) | Indels (F-score) | Alignment time (s) |